MrBartusek/MeteoalarmCard/dosc/scaling-mode.md

 scaling_mode: headline_and_scale
 ```

-Card will both use headline swaping and scaling.
-Card will try to find a headline that fits on
+The card will both use headline swapping and scaling.
+The card will try to find a headline that fits
-the current card size even when it means reducing it's font size.
-This is default configuration
+the current card size even when it means reducing its font size.
+This is the default configuration
 option.

 ### `headline`